Examples: Every wheeled or tracked robot out there. Also Mongus and Little Slice

 AM is not allowed on 150 g or Ants with active weapons, or on any 3lb or heavier bots.

-Failsafes are recommended, but not required on 150 g and Ants without weapons.
+Failsafes are recommended, but not required on 150 g and Ants with weapons.

 All 3 lb and heavier bots must have a failsafe for weapon and drive.
 When the drivetrain and weapon are powered and the radio transmitter is then turned off, the drive and weapon must come to a stop and remain motionless.